 Chinese chopsticks are usually made of unfinished wood, and are square with a blunt end.
 They also tend to be longer and thicker than Japanese chopsticks.

 Metal and fiberglass chopsticks are all dishwasher safe.
 Unfinished wood chopsticks should not be reused, and therefore not be washed.
 Treated wood and bamboo chopsticks, usually finished with a lacquer, should be hand-washed immediately after use.

 The extreme heat in a dishwasher can cause the lacquer to crack and peel, and cause the stick itself to warp and lose its shape.

 I love the look of steel, so in my bias I would go for a shiny pair over a wooden pair.
 If I was to ignore the looks, I would split my decision based on what I was planning to use my chopsticks for.

 For cooking, it would have to be the Stainless-Steel Chopsticks Metal Chinese Chopsticks because they won’t warp, peel or become damaged with the heat from cooking.
 However, they will heat up so you need to be extra careful with them.

-However, for eating purposes, the Youmi Japanese Natural Wood Chopstick Set sucks me in because of the gorgeous coloration of the wood.
+However, for eating purposes, the Youmi Japanese Natural Wood Chopstick Set takes my top pick because of the gorgeous coloration of the wood.
 I would personally just need to remain disciplined when it came to hand washing these chopsticks, instead of throwing them into the dishwasher.